-tooohor molese as annartumities for · teacher makes no attempt at opportunities for coordination. coordination or Cool diliation. integration.
-1d The teacher The teacher The teacher is fully The teacher seeks out Demonstrating demonstrates little or demonstrates some aware of the resources in and Knowledge of no familiarity with familiarity with resources beyond the school or Resources resources to enhance resources available available through district in D own knowledge, to through the school the school or district to enhance professional Resources for classroom use use in teaching, or for students who need or district to enhance own own knowledge, to organizations, on the Internet, and in the Resources to extend them.
-The teacher knowledge, to use use in teaching, or community to content knowledge does not seek such in teaching, or for for students who enhance own and pedagogy knowledge. students who need need them. knowledge, to use in Resources for them.
-The teacher teaching, and for students does not seek to students who need extend such them.
-1- The course of learning knowledge.
-The teacher The teacher 1e Designing The series of learning experiences is poorly The series of learning coordinates coordinates Coherent aligned with the experiences knowledge of knowledge of content, Instruction instructional demonstrates content, students, students, and outcomes and does partial alignment and resources to resources to design a Learning activities not represent a with instructional design a series of series of learning Instructional materials coherent structure. outcomes, some of learning experiences aligned and resourcesInstructional groups The experiences are suitable for only some which are likely to experiences aligned to to instructional Lesson and unit students. engage students in significant learning. instructional outcomes, differentiated where structure Students.
-The lesson or unit outcomes and appropriate to make has a recognizable suitable to groups them suitable for all structure and of students.
-The students and likely to reflects partial lesson or unit has engage them in knowledge of a clear structure significant learning. students and and is likely to The lesson or unit's structure is clear and resources. engage students in significant allows for different learning. pathways according lourning. to student needs.
-1f The teacher's plan for The teacher's plan The teacher's plan The teacher's plan for Designing Student assessing student for student for student student assessment Assessments learning contains no assessment is assessment is is fully aligned with clear criteria or partially aligned aligned with the the instructional Congruence with instructional standards, is poorly aligned with the with the instructional instructional outcomes, uses outcomes, with clear criteria and standards outcomes instructional outcomes, without clear criteria, and that show evidence of Criteria and standards outcomes, or is clear criteria, and is appropriate for student contribution Design of formative inappropriate for inappropriate for at the needs of to their development. assessments many students.
-The least some students.
-The Assessment Use for planning results of assessment students.
-The teacher intends to methodologies may have minimal impact on the design of teacher intends to use assessment have been adapted for future instruction. use assessment results to plan for results to plan for future instruction individuals, and the teacher intends to use ratare mendulum. future instruction for groups of assessment results to for the class as a students. plan future instruction whole. for individual students. nain 1 Documentati lick here to enter text Domain 1 Strengths C lick here to enter text t 02
+[ tooobox makaa na annarturitian for teacher makes no attempt at opportunities for coordination. coordination or coordination. integration.
+1d The teacher The teacher The teacher is fully The teacher seeks out Demonstrating demonstrates little or demonstrates some aware of the resources in and Knowledge of no familiarity with familiarity with resources beyond the school or Resources resources to enhance resources available available through district in own knowledge, to through the school the school or professional Resources for use in teaching, or for students who need or district to enhance own district to enhance organizations, on the classroom useResources to extend them.
+The teacher knowledge, to use own knowledge, to use in teaching, or Internet, and in the community to content knowledge does not seek such in teaching, or for for students who enhance own and pedagogy knowledge. students who need need them. knowledge, to use in Resources for C C them.
+The teacher teaching, and for students does not seek to students who need extend such them. knowledge.
+1e Decigning The series of learning The series of The teacher The teacher Designing Coherent experiences is poorly aligned with the learning experiences coordinates knowledge of coordinates knowledge of content, Instruction instructional demonstrates content, students, students, and motraction outcomes and does partial alignment and resources to resources to design a Learning activities not represent a with instructional design a series of series of learning Instructional materials coherent structure. outcomes, some of learning experiences aligned and resources The experiences are which are likely to experiences to instructional Instructional groups suitable for only some engage students in aligned to outcomes, Lesson and unit structure students. significant learning. instructional differentiated where Structure The lesson or unit has a recognizable outcomes and suitable to groups appropriate to make them suitable for all structure and of students.
+The students and likely to reflects partial lesson or unit has engage them in knowledge of a clear structure significant learning. students and and is likely to The lesson or unit's resources. engage students in structure is clear and significant allows for different learning. pathways according 1f The teacher's plan for The teacher's plan The teacher's plan to student needs.
+Designing Student The teacher's plan for assessing student The teacher's plan for student The teacher's plan for student The teacher's plan for student assessment Assessments learning contains no assessment is assessment is is fully aligned with clear criteria or partially aligned aligned with the the instructional Congruence with standards, is poorly with the instructional outcomes, with clear instructional aligned with the instructional outcomes, uses criteria and standards outcomes instructional outcomes, without clear criteria, and that show evidence of Criteria and standards outcomes, or is clear criteria, and is appropriate for student contribution Design of formative assessments inappropriate for inappropriate for at the needs of to their development.
+Use for planning many students.
+The results of assessment least some students.
+The students.
+The teacher intends to Assessment methodologies may have minimal impact teacher intends to use assessment have been adapted for on the design of use assessment results to plan for individuals, and the future instruction. results to plan for future instruction teacher intends to use future instruction for groups of assessment results to for the class as a students. plan future instruction whole. for individual P hain d Daarmand-d students. - nain 1 Documentat - lick here to enter text Domain 1 Strengths Click here to enter text.